MBODM/pingalive/README.md

 There aren´t any other special requirements.
 The tool is written in Rust and the release binaries are natively compiled with `rustc` for the Windows x64 platform, assuming you are using some 64-bit Windows (and that's quite likely).

 ### Notes
-- The tool is written in Rust
+- The tool was written in Rust
 - Used Rust version was `rustc 1.65.0`
 - The release binaries are compiled with `cargo`/`rustc` on a 64-bit Windows 10 machine
 - Used Windows OS version was `Windows 10 Pro 21H2 Build 19044.2486`